 This includes all engineering, procurement and construction scope, announced TAP Managing Director Luca Schieppati at the 4th Southern Gas Corridor (SGC) Advisory Council in Baku, Azerbaijan.

 Shah Deniz delivers first gas

-Shah Deniz Consortium plans first gas to Georgia and Turkey.
-First deliveries to Europe via TAP will follow approximately a year later.
+Shah Deniz Consortium delivers first gas to Turkey.
+First deliveries to Europe via TAP will follow in 2020.